 The idea of World Radio Day was first proposed by Spain's Radio Academy in 2010.
 The following year in 2011, UNESCO declared the first World Radio Day.
 Since then, World Radio Day has been observed annually on February 13th.
 The day was chosen to coincide with the anniversary of the United Nations Radio, the UN's international broadcasting service, which was established on February 13th, 1946.

-Facts about World Radio Day
+Top 8 Facts for World Radio Day in 2026

 In the News and Trending in the US for World Radio Day